Home » MCAT Score: How is the MCAT Scored?

 Can You Retake the MCAT?

 Yes, you can retake the MCAT.
 However, know that a strong MCAT score your first time around is 1) more pleasant for you, you don’t have to study and take a huge exam twice, and 2) in general, looks better for your medical school applications.
-If you have recently gotten your score back and are unhappy with it/considering a retake, check out my other blog post on “5 Reasons You Got a Low MCAT Score” for information about retaking the MCAT after a low score.
+If you recently received your score and feel unhappy with it or are considering a retake, check out my other blog post, “5 Reasons You Got a Low MCAT Score”, for guidance on retaking the MCAT after a low score.

-Overall, knowing how the MCAT is scored and what score to aim for to get into the medical schools you want is helpful before beginning to study for this important exam.
+Overall, understanding how they score the MCAT and which score to aim for to get into your preferred medical schools helps you prepare before you begin studying for this important exam.
 Rest assured that whenever you take the MCAT, your score will be reflective of your overall performance and not the performance of the cohort that took that specific test form due to the AAMC’s scaled score algorithm.

 Looking for a way to boost the effectiveness of your MCAT prep?
 Take advantage of MCAT tutoring from Elite Medical Prep!